Powerlearnproject/se-day1-assignment-Prof-want/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
-Lack of Workflow Visibility:
+1. Lack of Workflow Visibility:
 Challenge: Many development teams lack clarity about project status, individual activities, and challenges.
 This leads to inefficiencies and misalignment.
 Solution:
 Invest in tools for data-driven decisions:
 Project management tools: Estimate timelines based on evidence.
 Engineering analytics tools: Optimize resource allocation.
-Rapid Advancement of Technology:
+2. Rapid Advancement of Technology:
 Challenge: Keeping up with evolving technologies can be overwhelming.
 Solution:
 Continuous Learning: Stay updated through courses, conferences, and reading.
 Experimentation: Try out new tools and frameworks.
 Collaborate: Learn from peers and share knowledge2 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+3. Increasing Customer Demands:
+Challenge: Meeting diverse client needs requires understanding business concepts and functionality.
+Solution:
+Effective Communication: Understand client requirements thoroughly.
+Agile Practices: Adapt to changing demands efficiently.
+Prioritize Quality: Deliver value without compromising quality

 #Part 2: Introduction to AI and Prompt Engineering